miklevin/MikeLev.in/_posts/2025-03-29-vscode-jupyter-notebook-paths.md

 I don't like the sound of `ipywidgets` given the fragility I've encountered with them in the past.

-ChatGPT: Great.
+**ChatGPT**: Great.
 I’ll dig into whether a reliable, cross-platform Python method exists to determine the absolute path of the currently running Jupyter notebook—covering JupyterLab, VSCode, and Cursor AI.
 I’ll evaluate all known solutions, including those using built-in Python, `IPython`, and commonly accepted packages like `notebook`, while avoiding fragile or overly complex tools.

 I’ll get back to you with a clear summary, working examples, and pros/cons of each method.